-Fertilizer is added in the potting soil to provide the nutrition required for plants to grow healthy and be able to produce vegetables, fruits or flowers.
+Fertilizer is added to the potting soil to provide the nutrition required for plants to grow healthy and be able to produce vegetables, fruits, or flowers.

 Every plant requires some amount of nutrition to survive, so adding compost (fertilizer) every 30 – 45 days is a good practice to keep your plants healthy.

-Vegetable, Fruit & Flower plant will require more nutrition during their active growing season.
+Vegetable, Fruit & Flower plants will require more nutrition during their active growing season.

-Cow dung and Vermicompost (made from worms) are the most famous one.
+Cow dung and Vermicompost (made from worms) are the most famous ones.
 You can even learn to make compost from kitchen waste at home with this guide.

 Good Quality Vermicompost You Can Try:

-Neem cake is added in the potting soil to protect it from pathogens present in the soil.
+Neem cake is added to the potting soil to protect it from pathogens present in the soil.